hisn00/hisn00/README.md

 ### [hisn00](https://github.com/your-username/IOT-Automatic-Plant-Watering-System)
 - **Tech Used**: Arduino, IoT, Sensors
-- **Description**: An IoT-based solution for automatic plant watering using sensors to monitor soil moisture levels.
-The system waters the plants as needed, ensuring efficient water usage.
+- **Description**: An IoT based solution for automatic plant watering using sensors to monitor soil moisture levels.
+The system waters the plants as needed and ensures efficient water usage.

 ## 🚀 Future Projects